America's SBDC Community

 Task Forces

 America’s SBDC Task Forces are created as needed by the America’s SBDC Board of Directors.
-The Board selects members and designates the chair.
+The Board is responsible for selecting members and designating the chair.
 These small groups are organized to achieve a defined task or project at the direction of the Board.
-Task Forces may be chaired by a Board Member or another designated leader and shall provide monthly progress reports to the Board until the task or project is complete.
-The Board should review Task Forces annually and discontinue those whose tasks are complete or have become inactive and are no longer needed.